caizaga/Data-Source-API-Analyst-Test/Content/api_documentation.md

 Note: The BASE_URL variable should remain unchanged for this implementation.

+To run this project, you need to authenticate with the GitHub API using a Personal Access Token (PAT).

+Create a file named `.env` in the root of the project (next to `README.md`), with the following content:

+GITHUB_TOKEN="your_personal_access_token_here"

 ## 1. Endpoints used

 ### 1.1.
 Search Public Repositories

 Endpoint: GET /search/repositories

 Full URL: [//api.github.com/search/repositories](https://api.github.com/search/repositories)